apple1417/bl-sdk-mods/Readme.md

 Compatible with both BL2 and TPS.

+### AsyncUtil
+THIS IS NOT A MOD BY ITSELF, IT'S A LIBRARY OTHER MODS USE.

+Adds a few simple functions to let you easily run callbacks in the future without hanging the game.

+Compatible with both BL2 and TPS.

 ### Enemy Level Randomizer
 As the name might suggest, randomizes enemy levels.
 Probably a bad idea.